worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 ## Downsized, digital versions of governments, banking-system and Web 2.0 🚧
 - **Digital government: Build a community with defined rules and goals** 🚧
 - **Banking-system: Buy and sell with crypto money** 🚧 (coming soon)
 - **Web 2.0: The best from this step in internet evolution.
-Brainstormings, online and in-person meetups, petitions and crowdfunding.
+Online brainstormings, crowdsourcing and collaboration, online and in-person meetups, petitions and crowdfunding.
 In the metaverse you are able to do what the internet was supposed to be...** 🚧 (coming soon)
 <br><br><br>

 # Preamble for Developers